 Explainer videos are fantastic communication tools for brands—if they tell the right story.
 (To find out if you have a good explainer story, read this.)
-That’s why an explainer video script is so important.
+But a good explainer video can’t succeed without a good explainer video script.

 Explainer videos work well for scientific reasons, specifically related to Allan Paivio’s Dual-Coding Theory.
 The idea is that audio and visual channels work separately in the brain, so when content is presented simultaneously by way of audio and visual channels—say, on-screen images and voice over—the information is processed faster and with greater ease.

 If you want to learn more about how they work and why they work for brands, jump over to this post.
 Or watch this explainer video on explainer videos.

 A strong story determines the success of your entire explainer video because it drives both the audio and visual components.
 That said, many brands struggle with writing an effective script.

 Explaining a complex or detailed concept is hard enough.
 When you have to distill that concept, tell an engaging story, show off your brand personality, and deliver a strong takeaway—all in an incredibly limited word count—it’s a freaking magic trick.
 This why we see so many, well, less-than-great explainer videos.

 The problem largely comes down to a lack of knowledge.
 Luckily, we know what makes a good explainer video (here are 10 keys to an awesome one)—and how to write a script that ensures it will be awesome.
 If you need to write an explainer video script script from scratch or revamp your current one, follow this step-by-step guide to strengthen your story.